share

 REFACTORING AS STRATEGIC BUSINESS DECISION

-Monolith to microservices migration is a strategic decision that should be taken when a digital system becomes too complex.
+Monolith to microservices migration is a strategic decision that should be taken when a digital system becomes too complex for operation model.

-It needs to invest a lot of time and resources.
+Businesses need to invest a lot of time and resources with infrastructure-as-code.
 Moreover, there is a high risk of getting a distributed monolith, which won't help you solve project issues.

-It's advisable to thoroughly analyze the possible outputs and problems you will need to tackle.
+It's advisable to thoroughly analyze the possible outputs and problems you will need to tackle with end-to-end observability.

 Business Benefits